alt codes

-I have recently obtained an extremely hard to find retro keyboard I always wanted.
+I recently obtained an extremely hard to find retro keyboard I always wanted.

 It's one of those models with tactile mechanical switches, but not the deafeningly loud buckling spring ones.
 It both looks majestic and can actually be used on a modern PC thanks to the USB 1.0 interface.